WebAssembly/design/Modules.md

 The *linear memory index space* indexes all imported and internally-defined linear memory definitions, assigning monotonically-increasing indices based on the order of definition in the module (as defined by the [binary encoding](BinaryEncoding.md)).
+Thus, the index space starts at zero with the memory imports (if any) followed by the memories defined within the module.

 The linear memory index space is only used by the [data section](#data-section).
 In the MVP, there is at most one linear memory so